 GAN formation process

-GAN training is an optimization process in which the generator and discriminator are trained simultaneously.
-The generator tries to improve its ability to produce realistic data, while the discriminator strives to better distinguish real data from generated data.
-This creates an adversarial game in which both elements seek to outperform the other.
+Training a GAN is an optimization process in which both the generator and the discriminator are trained simultaneously.
+The generator attempts to improve its ability to produce realistic data, while the discriminator strives to better distinguish real data from generated data.
+This creates an adversarial game where both elements seek to outperform the other.

 Examples of GAN use

 GANs have been used in a variety of fields.
-For example, they have been used to generate realistic images of human faces, to create digital art, to improve image quality, to synthesize text from images, and even to generate music.
+For example, they have been used to generate realistic images of human faces, create digital art, improve image quality, synthesize text from images, and even generate music.

 Variable auto-encoder (VAE) operation